RTEMS/rtems-docs/eng/req/items.rst

 This set of attributes specifies a test case check.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

-check
+brief
+    The attribute value shall be an optional string.
+It shall be the test case check brief description.

+code
     The attribute value shall be a string.
 It shall be the test case check code.

-description
-    The attribute value shall be an optional string.
-It shall be the test case check description.

 links
     The attribute value shall be a list.
 Each list element shall be a